-The employee should check their workplace grievance policy to find out:
+The employee should check their organisation grievance policy to find out:

-If there is no workplace grievance procedure, the employee should approach their line manager first.
-If they do not feel comfortable doing that, they should approach someone else they feel comfortable talking to (such as another manager or someone in HR).
+If there is no organisation grievance procedure, the employee should approach their line manager first.
+If they do not feel comfortable doing that, they should approach someone else they feel comfortable talking to, for example another manager or someone in HR.

 Employees can also talk to their trade union, if they have one, for advice and support.

 The employee with the grievance should put it in writing to whoever is most appropriate.
 This could be their line manager, HR manager or employer.

 - any evidence, for example a payslip or employment contract

 - what they want their employer to do about it

 It's a good idea for the employee to be specific where possible, for example 'I would like to be paid on time in future'.

 For example, an employee believes they have not been paid their correct wages because someone in payroll made a one-off mistake.
 In this situation it's usually realistic to expect the employer to investigate and amend the payment if necessary.
 It's not usually realistic to expect payroll staff to be dismissed.